coderefinery/mma/_episodes/04-pybind11.md

 a Phonetic Algorithm class where Soundex is one Phonetic encoding.
 Other Phonetic Algorithms we want to implement could be [Daitch-Mokotoff Soundex](https://en.wikipedia.org/wiki/Daitch–Mokotoff_Soundex), [Cologne phonetics](https://en.wikipedia.org/wiki/Cologne_phonetics) or [NYIIS](https://en.wikipedia.org/wiki/New_York_State_Identification_and_Intelligence_System)

+## The Soundex Source code

  Here is source code for a Phonetic Algorithm  [Soundex](https://en.wikipedia.org/wiki/Soundex) .
-We want to make use of Soundex in Python.
+We want to make use of Soundex in Python with help of Pybind11

 ```C++